-But Leila did see her.
-She was looking right at her, and now she was beckoning Andrea over and, somehow, Andrea was walking, and sitting, and looking at Leila face to face, and Leila was even smiling, not the knowing smile she used at work but a strange, quirky kind of smile that Andrea had never seen before, a smile that said, "This is just between you and me."
+And then Leila did see her.
+She was looking right at her, and now she was beckoning Andrea over and, somehow, Andrea was walking, and sitting, and looking at Leila face to face.
+Leila was even smiling, not the knowing smile she used at work but a strange, quirky kind of smile that Andrea had never seen before.

 "So it's you," Leila said.
 "I’ve missed you."